-Do we want to complain about the COVID-19 crisis, or dig in, adapt, and turn this problem into an opportunity?
-The opportunity for me was the inspiration and time to write this book, and the impetus to make our office even safer.
+Do we want to complain about life's crises, or dig in, adapt, and turn a problem into an opportunity?

 In a sense, I feel like my mission is much like that of Jacob Marley's mission in Charles Dickens' beloved book, A Christmas Carol.
 When old miser Scrooge is visited by the ghost of his late partner, Jacob Marley, Marley warns Scrooge: "There is no amount of regret that can make amends for one's life's opportunity misused!
-Oh!
-Such was I!"
+Oh, such was I!"

 Scrooge argues: "But you were a good man of business, Jacob."
 "Business!," cries Marley.
 "Mankind was my business!
 The dealings of my trade were but a drop of water in the comprehensive ocean of my business!
-Hear me; I've come to warn you that you have yet a chance and hope of escaping this fate!"
+Hear me: I've come to warn you that you have yet a chance and hope of escaping this fate!"